chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ![select all vertices](../img/task1_allselected.png)

 ## Task 2: Use Matlab to manipulate GIFTI Surfaces
-* In this task we will be loading in the GIFTI surface `100307.L.pial.native.surf.gii` which we visualized above and identifying the vertex and vertex neighbours we identified.
+* In this task we will be loading in the GIFTI surface `100307.L.pial.native.surf.gii` which we visualized above and identifying the vertex and vertex neighbours we chose.
 We will then change the local topology of the surface by nudging these vertices by a random 3D translation and then save a new copy of the surface which we will visualize again using **wb_view**.

 * Open matlab and navigate to your the  `practicum81`  folder containing `task_002_giftisurf.m`.
 Double click this file to open it in matlab.

-* We will run individual sections of the matlab code by right clicking on each section (highlighted ted yellow when selected) and selecting `Evaluate Current Section`.
+* We will run individual sections of the matlab code by right clicking on each section (highlighted yellow when selected) and selecting `Evaluate Current Section`.

 * Select the 1st section and choose `Evaluate Current Selection` to run.
 This will ensure that matlab can find the gifti-release library which we need to open and save GIFTI files.

 ![select all vertices](../img/task2_01_matlab_addlib.png)

-* If you haven't set right path to your library (or your library doesn't exist yet) you will see an error like this:
+* If you haven't set the right path to the gifti-release library then you will see an error like this:

         Warning: Name is nonexistent or not a directory /home/chidi/Downloads/    Practicum81/../matlab-library/gifti-release